hardikkum444/Take_my_scripts/README.md

-## MyCustomLinux
+## Take-My-Scripts

-This repository contains personalized customizations added to my `.bashrc` files for enhanced usability.
+This repository contains personalized scripts which can be used by anyone to make life easier

 ## Usage

-1. Copy and paste the provided code into your `.bashrc` file.
+1. Download, pull or copy-paste the code in a file.
-2. Run the following command to apply the changes:
+2. Run the file according to the programming language
     ```bash
     source ~/.bashrc
     ```
-3. You're good to go!
-Enjoy the customized Linux terminal experience.
+3. duh

-Feel free to explore and adapt the configurations to suit your preferences.
+Feel free to explore and suggest changes or modifications

 More coming ...